 Keeping your estate plan up-to-date with changes is important.
 Meeting with your estate attorney in Raleigh NC quarterly, semi-annually, or at least annually might be a good idea.
 That way, you can ensure that all changes are updated and documented properly, in the event that you have an untimely incapacitation or death.

-In our next post, Eldreth Law Firm, PC, estate attorney in Raleigh NC will continue discussing estate planning and how you should consider it a priority, every New Year, to revisit your current plan and update it as necessary.
+In our next post, Eldreth Law Firm, PLLC, estate attorney in Raleigh NC will continue discussing estate planning and how you should consider it a priority, every New Year, to revisit your current plan and update it as necessary.